Been told you need knee surgery?

 - Stop smoking.
 If you smoke, stop smoking for 4-6 weeks leading up to your surgery to increase oxygen levels, reduce the risk of blood clots, reduce your risk of infection, and help speed up the healing process.
 It is easier said than done.
 Quitting smoking before surgery can help speed up recovery times and is highly recommended.
 Talk to your doctor to get some tips and help with quitting smoking if you need some support!

 - Eat healthily!
 Start eating a healthier and more nutritious diet.
 Eating a more plant-based diet, getting more fiber, and eating more protein are great ways to speed up recovery times after surgery.
 Plus, we could all benefit from eating healthier!

 - Ask for help.
-In the days after surgery, you will need help doing everyday activities like walking the dog, doing the laundry, driving, etc. Ask friends and family for help doing these things because you should be resting and healing instead of doing chores.
+In the days after surgery, you will need help doing everyday activities like walking the dog, doing the laundry, driving, etc. Ask friends and family for help doing these things because you should rest and heal instead of doing chores.
 Plus, who doesn’t like being pampered from time to time?
-If you don’t want your friends and family to see you while you are recovering, hire a home health aid to help you.
+If you don’t want your friends and family to see you while recovering, hire a home health aid to help you.

 What to Expect After Surgery:

 From the moment you wake up from surgery, the beginning of your recovery journey has begun.
 Here’s what you should expect in the next few weeks post-op.